 The craniosacral system (CSS) consists of meninges, bones, and cerebrospinal fluid that surround and protect the brain and spinal cord.
-It’s suggested that when the flow of cerebrospinal fluid is restricted, functions of the central nervous system such as motor and sensory signaling or autonomic regulation can be affected.
+It’s suggested that restricted flow of cerebrospinal can affect central nervous system functions such as transmitting motor and sensory signals or controlling the autonomic nervous system.

-Ultimately, the goal of craniosacral therapy is to manipulate the CSS to remove restrictions and optimize the flow of cerebrospinal fluid.
+Ultimately, the goal of craniosacral therapy is to remove restrictions from the CSS and optimize the flow of cerebrospinal fluid.

 Now that you understand how craniosacral therapy works, let’s discuss the secondary effects of TBI it may help treat.